Kegelite

 Kegelite is a complex silicate mineral with formula Pb8Al4Si8O20(SO4)2(CO3)4(OH)8.

-It was first described in 1975 for an occurrence in the Tsumeb Mine, Tsumeb, Otjikoto Region, Namibia and named for Friedrich Wilhelm Kegel (?-1948), Director of mining operations at Tsumeb.
+It was first described in 1975 for an occurrence in the Tsumeb Mine, Tsumeb, Otjikoto Region, Namibia and named for Friedrich Wilhelm Kegel (1874-1948), Director of mining operations at Tsumeb.

 It occurs in a deeply oxidized polymetallic ore deposits in Tsumeb.
 Associated minerals include quartz, galena, mimetite, hematite, leadhillite, anglesite, fleischerite, melanotekite and alamosite.
-It has also been reported from the Zeehan district in Tasmania and from Tune, Sarpsberg, Østfold, Norway.
+It has also been reported from the Zeehan district in Tasmania and from Tune, Sarpsborg, Østfold, Norway.